wallarm/product-documentation/docs/latest/waf-installation/kubernetes/sidecar-proxy/deployment.md

 The Wallarm Sidecar proxy solution is arranged by the following Deployment objects:

-* **Sidecar controller** (`wallarm-sidecar-controller`) is the [mutating webhook admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) that:

-    1. At the **initial** stage, injects Wallarm sidecar proxy resources into the Pod configuring it based on the Helm chart values and pod annotations and connecting the node components to the Wallarm Cloud.
+* **Sidecar controller** (`wallarm-sidecar-controller`) is the [mutating webhook admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) that injects Wallarm sidecar proxy resources into the Pod configuring it based on the Helm chart values and pod annotations and connecting the node components to the Wallarm Cloud.
-    1. At the **runtime** stage, proxies/forwards requests and communicates with postanalytics module.

     Once a new pod (workload) in Kubernetes starts, the controller automatically injects the additional container into the pod.
 To start traffic analysis going to the pod, just add labels and annotations to the pod.
 * **Postanalytics module** (`wallarm-sidecar-postanalytics`) is the local data analytics backend for the Wallarm sidecar proxy solution.
 The module uses the in-memory storage Tarantool and the set of some helper containers (like the collectd, attack export services).

 ![!Wallarm deployment objects](../../../images/waf-installation/kubernetes/sidecar-controller/deployment-objects.png)

+The Wallarm Sidecar proxy has 2 standard stages in its lifecycle:

+1. At the **initial** stage, the controller injects Wallarm sidecar proxy resources into the Pod configuring it based on the Helm chart values and pod annotations and connecting the node components to the Wallarm Cloud.
+1. At the **runtime** stage, the solution analyzes and proxies/forwards requests involving the postanalytics module.

 ## Requirements